c-blake/nio/FAQ.md

 of work is needed?
 Data analysis is usually not like "emacs" where you can have some very long running program loaded up in a costly way just once.
 Imposing such restrictions to acquire performance seems quite unnatural.
-As explained in the readme these costs can be factors of 100s..1000s.
-Such ratios may well be the difference between "fitting" on one fast server vs needing a big cluster.
+As explained in the readme these costs can be factors of 100s..1000s, even 10s of thousands.
+Such ratios may well be the difference between "fitting" on one fast server or even a laptop vs needing a huge cluster/distributed compute framework.

 ### 8: Why not a relational database like SQLite/MySql/etc.?